vyos/vyos-documentation/docs/appendix/examples/ha.rst

 High Availability Walkthrough
 #############################

 This document walks you through a complete HA setup of two VyOS machines.
 This design is based on a VM as the primary router, and a physical machine as a backup, using VRRP, BGP, OSPF and conntrack sharing.

-The aim of this document is to walk you through setting everything up so you end up at a point where you can reboot any machine and not lose more than a few seconds worth of connectivity.
+The aim of this document is to walk you through setting everything up so you and up at a point where you can reboot any machine and not lose more than a few seconds worth of connectivity.

 Design
 ======

 This is based on a real life, in production design.
 One of the complex issues is ensuring you have redundant data INTO your network.
 We do this with a pair of Cisco Nexus switches, and using Virtual PortChannels that are spanned across them.
 This as an added bonus, also allows for complete switch failure without an outage.
 How you achieve this yourself is left as an exercise to the reader but our setup is documented here.

 Walkthrough suggestion
 ----------------------

 The ``commit`` command is implied after every section.
 If you make an error, ``commit`` will warn you and you can fix it before getting too far into things.
 Please ensure you commit early and commit often.

 If you are following through this document, it is strongly suggested you complete the entire document, ONLY doing the virtual router1 steps, and then come back and walk through it AGAIN on the backup hardware router.

 This ensures you don't go to fast, or miss a step.
 However, it will make your life easier to configure the fixed IP address and default route now on the hardware router.

 Example Network
 ---------------

 In this document, we have been allocated 203.0.113.0/24 by our upstream provider, which we are publishing on VLAN100.

 They want us to establish a BGP session to their routers on 192.0.2.11 and 192.0.2.12 from our routers 192.0.2.21 and 192.0.2.22.
 They are AS 65550 and we are AS65551.

 Our routers are going to have a floating IP address of 203.0.113.1, and use .2 and .3 as their fixed IPs.

 We are going to use 10.200.201.0/24 for an 'internal' network on VLAN201.

 When traffic is originated from the 10.200.201.0/24 network, it will be masqueraded to 203.0.113.1

 For connection between sites, we are running a WireGuard link to two REMOTE routers, and using OSPF over those links to distribute routes.
 That remote site is expected to send traffic from anything in 10.201.0.0/16

 VLANs
 -----